-Research line 1: Evidence-based Practice, Models, Leadership and Results in Health and Social Sciences
+Research line 1: Evidence-based Practice, Models, Leadership and Results in Health and Social Sciences.

 Coordinated by Emilia Chirveches Pérez